-The “Doctoral Programme in Civil, Environmental and Mechanical Engineering is established within the Department of Civil, Environmental and Mechanical Engineering at the University of Trento (DICAM Dept).
+The “Doctoral Programme in Civil, Environmental and Mechanical Engineering" is established within the Department of Civil, Environmental and Mechanical Engineering at the University of Trento (DICAM Dept).

-The Department organizes a three-year doctoral programmes for an annual number of no fewer than fifteen students, of which at least twelve receive a study grant.
+The Department organizes a three-year doctoral programme for an annual number of no fewer than fifteen students, of which at least twelve receive a study grant.
 Each year, one or more announcements are published for the public selection of candidates, specifying the maximum number of students that can be enrolled and the number of study grants offered.

 The Programme seeks to enrol the most qualified students regardless of sex, age, nationality, religion, race or social status.

 The mission of the Programme is training young researchers in Engineering, Architecture and Applied Science, through the acquisition and development of knowledge, capabilities and skills in the research fields embraced by the School.
 The activity is organized in advanced courses (mainly during the first year of the programme) and research on the theme chosen for the Doctoral Thesis.

 The objectives of the research activity in the specific topic selected by the candidate fall into four main categories: